Algorithmic-Alignment-Lab/OpenCodingForMachineLearning/training/README.md

 On your local machine or server, please run the following commaned within `/training` to create a pretrained OpenCodingModel for running the HappyDB OpenCodingForMachineLearning interface.

-This will require a fair amount of computre power, and it may take a significant amount of time.
+This will require a fair amount of compute power, and it may take a significant amount of time.

 ```
 $ python3 generate_pretrained_model.py happy_db 50 5
 ```

+Alternatively, you can train models within the interface on your local machine.